Origin of garlic powder

 There are many ways in which garlic powder can be used, only one of which is to serve as a substitute for the fresh ingredient.
 That being said, it does have a distinctly different flavor, so it shouldn’t become your only form of garlic used in cooking.

 When you stock your spice rack, be sure to pay attention to labels.
-Garlic salt and garlic powder are not quite the same thing.
+Garlic salt and garlic powder are not quite the same things.
 Garlic salt is simply garlic powder with added salt, so we recommend choosing straight garlic powder.
 This will ensure that you don’t over-salt your dishes by allowing you to really control the amount of added salt.

 - Strengthens immune system